markodenic/awesome-tech-blogs/README.md

 ## To add your blog

 1. Open [`data.js`](./data.js).
-2. Add your blog details using the following structure.
+2. Add your blog details at a random place using the following structure.
 ```javascript
 {
     name: 'Your Name',